ONLYOFFICE/docspace-api-sdk-typescript/docs/PeopleSearchApi.md

-let inviterId: string; //The inviter ID. (optional) (default to undefined) let area: Area; //The area of the account entries. (optional) (default to undefined) let employeeTypes: Array<EmployeeType>; //The list of the user types. (optional) (default to undefined)
+let inviterId: string; //The inviter ID. (optional) (default to undefined) let area: Area; //The area of the account entries. (optional) (default to undefined) let employeeTypes: Array<EmployeeType>; //The list of the user types. (optional) (default to undefined) let count: number; //The number of items to retrieve in a request. (optional) (default to undefined) let startIndex: number; //The starting index for the query results. (optional) (default to undefined) let filterSeparator: string; //Specifies the separator used in filter expressions. (optional) (default to undefined) let filterValue: string; //The text filter applied to the accounts search query. (optional) (default to undefined)

 const { status, data } = await apiInstance.getAccountsEntriesWithShared(
     id,